Dredd: Box office

 Dredd earned $27.6 million from markets outside of North America and $13.4 million from North America, for a total of $41 million.
 In the UK, Dredd grossed £1.05 million ($1.7 million) from 415 cinemas during its opening weekend.
 This made it the weekend's number-one film, the first film restricted to audiences over 18 years of age to do so since Saw 3D in 2010.
 In its second weekend, the film placed number five, earning £769,381.
 Dredd was primarily shown in 3D in the UK, and 2D screenings were notoriously limited as the distributor denied cinemas' requests for 2D prints; the decision was considered to have limited the film's audience where 2D was their preferred format.
 Dredd earned a total of $6.9 million in the UK.

 In North America, pre-release tracking estimated that the film would gross between $8 and $10 million during its opening weekend based on its adult rating and the poor reputation of the 1995 adaptation.
 The film earned $2.2 million on its opening day and finished the weekend in sixth place, grossing $6.3 million from 2,506 cinemas—an average of $2,514 per cinema.
 The largest demographic of the opening weekend audience was over the age of 25 (69%) and male (75%).
 The film's North American run ended on 1 November 2012, after 42 days.
 Outside of the UK and North America, Dredd had its most successful total gross takings in China ($4.5 million), Russia ($4 million), and Australia ($2 million).
 Urban criticised the film's marketing campaign, saying that the film had "zero audience awareness.
 Nobody knew the movie was being released.
 Dredd represents a failure in marketing, not filmmaking."

 Reception

 Critical response

 Karl Urban promoting the film at the 2012 Fantastic Fest.
 Critics praised his performance.

 Since its premiere screening at the 2012 San Diego Comic-Con, Dredd received positive reviews from critics.
 On Rotten Tomatoes, the film has a rating of 80%, based on 171 reviews, with an average rating of 6.6/10.
 The website's critical consensus reads, "Fueled by bombastic violence and impressive special effects, rooted in self-satire and deadpan humor, Dredd 3D does a remarkable job of capturing its source material's gritty spirit."
 On Metacritic, the film has a score of 60 out of 100, based on 30 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film a grade "B" on a scale of A+ to F. Some reviewers enjoyed its take on the titular character, IGN praising it as a "character study".
+Audiences polled by CinemaScore gave the film a grade "B" on a scale of A+ to F. Some reviewers enjoyed its take on the titular character, with IGN praising it as a "character study".